 Ross is an Afghanistan war veteran who served as an infantryman in the US Army.
 He received his B.A. and M.A. in Anthropology from the University of Alabama at Birmingham.
 Ross has experience working on CRM projects in Alabama, Arkansas, Georgia, Louisiana, Mississippi, Tennessee, and Virginia.
 His regional areas of interest include the Tennessee River Valley and the northern Gulf Coastal Plain.
 His topical areas of interest include Mississippian archaeology, social organization, geoarchaeology, lithic technology, political economy, and the history of archaeology.

 James Roncki earned his B.A. in anthropology from the University of Tennessee, Knoxville.
-He serves as a crew chief for TVAR.
+He serves as a field director for TVAR.
 James has worked on archaeological projects of various phases across the southeastern United States.

 Keenan Drake, B.A. | Field Supervisor